Hacienda Higuereta: History

-owners, from Colonial to the Republic.
-From Don Manuel Martinez of Aparicio (1792-1850), Count Montecarmelo, to ultimately be acquired by an Italian immigrant Don Pedro Venturo Toledo.

-Pedro Venturo Zapata (Owner/CEO 1925-1952)
+The agrigultural estates known as Higuereta and Vista Alegre were located in Santiago de Surco.
+The former was named after the area's prosperous fruit-growing industry.
+Throughout their history, they were owned by several people, including the Mercedarians and the Count of Montecarmelo (Manuel Martínez de Aparicio), being finally acquired by Pedro Venturo Toledo, an italian immigrant to Peru.

-(1925) Don Pedro Venturo Zapata acquired "The Hacienda Higuereta" from his father who died that same year.
-He led the Hacienda to serious levels of productivity of pisco, Brandy, Cognac, Champagne, red and white wine (Albilla Superior, Oporto, Moscato Dulce), Vermouth and other products such as balsamic vinegar, Grape Juice and Martini.

-He also raised livestock finance, with over 300 holstein cows, 2 bulls named Ambrosio and Churchill, chickens, turkeys and pigs, They produced eggs, milk and meat for the community.
-Don Pedro Venturo was also one of the largest breeders of the Peruvian Paso Horse.
+His son, Pedro Venturo inherited the estate in 1925 and increased its agricultural and viticultural activity.
+As an estate for livestock, it also became known for its milking and for being a breeding site for the Peruvian Paso.
+Also produced in the estate were pisco, Brandy, Cognac, Champagne, red and white wine (Albilla Superior, Oporto, Moscato Dulce), Vermouth and other products such as balsamic vinegar, Grape Juice and Martini.
+He also raised livestock finance, with over 300 holstein cows, 2 bulls named Ambrosio and Churchill, chickens, turkeys and pigs.
+During this period, it was administered as the "Hacienda Higuereta y Anexos - Negociacion Vinicola Pedro Venturo S.A."
+Venturo served as the company's CEO from 1925 to 1952.

-He was an honorary member of various labor organizations and he improved living conditions and planned social assistance, according to modern trends in his "Hacienda Higuereta", building houses for workers and employees; endowing the negotiation of sports fields, venue for film shows.

-The Hacienda was in some ways a small town with homes for the employees and their families, a school, a movie theater with mezzanine for trusted employees, a park, a wood shed, a machine shop a pool, soccer fields, a chapel, a bodega, public restrooms and of course the buildings where the wine and pisco were crushed, distilled and aged.
+Ventura was an honorary member of various labor organizations and he improved living conditions and planned social assistance, according to modern trends in his estate, building houses for workers and employees; endowing the negotiation of sports fields, and a venue for film shows.
+It was in some ways a small town with homes for the employees and their families, a school, a movie theater with mezzanine for trusted employees, a park, a wood shed, a machine shop a pool, soccer fields, a chapel, a bodega, public restrooms and of course the buildings where the wine and pisco were crushed, distilled and aged.